andrew/ultimate-awesome/README.md

 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-xml](https://github.com/StanimirIglev/awesome-xml) - A curated list of awesome XML standards, libraries and resources.
 - [awesome-android-tips](https://github.com/thanhtoan1196/awesome-android-tips) - :sunglasses: A curated list of awesome Android tips.
+- [awesome-ai-scientists](https://github.com/tsinghua-fib-lab/awesome-ai-scientists) - A curated list of awesome resources on AI Scientists based on our survey "A Comprehensive Survey of AI Scientists".
 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-cv-best-paper-list](https://github.com/yyyujintang/awesome-cv-best-paper-list) - Awesome Best Papers in Computer Vision Top Conference(CVPR/ICCV/ECCV).